 Rewards Details: Cardholders earn double points for all travel and dining charges, and one point per dollar spent on all other purchases.
-Points are earned in Chase’s Ultimate Rewards program, which can be transferred at a 1:1 ratio to 7 different airline partners (British Airways, Flying Blue, Korean, Singapore, Southwest, United and Virgin Atlantic), four different hotel programs (Hyatt, IHG, Marriott and Ritz-Carlton), as well as Amtrak Guest Rewards.
+Points are earned in Chase’s Ultimate Rewards program, which can be transferred at a 1:1 ratio to 7 different airline partners (British Airways, Flying Blue, Korean, Singapore, Southwest, United and Virgin Atlantic) and four different hotel programs (Hyatt, IHG, Marriott and Ritz-Carlton),.

 Cardholders can also redeem points directly for travel reservations through the Ultimate Rewards travel portal at a rate of 1.25 cents per point.
 Finally, there are a variety of other rewards offered — including gift cards, merchandise and cash back, at a rate of one cent per point.
 There are no foreign transaction fees.

 This product has many features that have helped it to become one of the leading rewards cards in its class.
 First, it offers double points on all travel and dining expenses, which adds up for those on the go.

 More importantly, Ultimate Rewards points offer flexibility and good value.
 For example, customers can put together an entire award trip by transferring points to both airlines and hotels, while using the Ultimate Rewards travel portal to book a rental car and activities.